NecipAkgz/fhevm-example-factory/docs/advanced/encrypted-escrow.md

-Confidential escrow service with hidden transaction amounts.
-Buyer and seller agree on encrypted escrow amount.
-Funds are held securely until conditions are met.
-Amount remains hidden from public view until release or refund.
-Includes arbiter for dispute resolution.
-Perfect for high-value transactions requiring privacy.
+Confidential escrow service with hidden transaction amounts and arbiters.
+Secures funds with encrypted amounts.
+Details remain hidden until release or refund, supporting multi-party dispute resolution.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: